JustineUgo/messageEuler/README.md

 ## Future
 Hoping to make it a desktop app, which pops up on starting the computer everyday, so we can code everyday. :computer::computer::computer:
+Would also make a version of it, that allows users login, connect them for global competitions.
+(Authentication, Databases and connectivity)